Call4Cloud | MMP-C | Autopilot | Device Preparation

 USB\VID_03F0 – HP, Inc | Device Hunt

-And of course, the results when you just plugged in your private USB printing device and want to print something.
-You will notice the print job will be sent to the spooler but also immediately removed!
+Of course, the results when you plug in your private USB printing device and want to print something.
+You will notice the print job is sent to the spooler but also immediately removed!

 Open the event log and open the Print Service event log